Wage & Investment Division At-a-Glance

 - Works to ensure equal opportunity to all employees, applicants, and members of the public who seek to participate in IRS programs, activities and services

 - Helps W&I achieve its long-term goals and day-to-day business objectives through results-driven, organizationally integrated internal and external communications

 - Responsible for the capital management and oversight, implementing business improvement strategies and solutions, and delivering modernized business systems.

 Customer Assistance, Relationships and Education (CARE) provides customers with the information, support and assistance they need to understand and fulfill their tax obligations.
 CARE is focused on educating and assisting taxpayers before they file their returns, assisting in filing returns and offering face-to-face assistance after filing through a three-pronged strategic approach:

 - Media and Publications — This office focuses on meeting customer needs through the development of plain language notices, forms and publications, which facilitate tax administration and ease of compliance by taxpayers, and to supply media production services to customers.

-- Field Assistance — This office owns and manages the Taxpayer Assistance Centers located throughout the country.
+- Field Assistance — This office manages the Taxpayer Assistance Centers located throughout the country.
 Field Assistance provides comprehensive face-to-face assistance to taxpayers as well as assistance through telephone and written correspondence.

 Customer Account Services (CAS) is responsible for taxpayer relationships through filing, including processing submissions and payments; providing taxpayers with information on the status of their returns and resolving the majority of problems and inconsistencies.
 CAS provides trouble-free filing, faster refunds, and efficient resolution of inquiries and issues.
 It is composed of the following offices: